2X MATCH: 2X MATCH Today, your gift is DOUBLED for 2X the impact on lifesaving research.

 Impact

-Breast cancer patients of Black race and African ancestry are more likely to die from their breast cancer than Caucasian women and women of European ancestry.
-An explanation for these racially and ancestry-based disparities include differences in rates of chemotherapy and radiation therapy completion.
+Patients of African ancestry are more likely to die from their breast cancer than and women of European ancestry.
+Explanations for these differences in clinical outcomes include more aggressive breast cancer subtypes and differences in rates of therapy completion.
 However, little is known about how the intersection of genetic ancestry and an individual’s biology impacts the rate of treatment completion.
 Dr. Obeng-Gyasi is interested in the role of stress—and the “wear and tear” it causes on the body—as one biological factor in treatment completion.
 Biomarkers of stress, referred to collectively as allostatic load, span multiple systems of the body including the cardiac, metabolic, immune, and neuroendocrine systems.
-Prior studies suggested associations between elevated allostatic load and Black race, more aggressive tumors, lower rates of chemotherapy completion, and worse overall survival.
-For her Conquer Cancer Advanced Clinical Research Award, Dr. Obeng-Gyasi and her team will pursue this further to see if allostatic load is a plausible influence in the relationship between genetic ancestry and treatment completion in breast cancer.
+Prior studies suggested associations between elevated allostatic load, more aggressive tumors, lower rates of chemotherapy completion, and worse overall survival.
+For her Conquer Cancer Award supported by BCRF, Dr. Obeng-Gyasi and her team will investigate if allostatic load is a plausible influence in the relationship between genetic ancestry and treatment completion in breast cancer.

 Progress Thus Far

-To date, the study has enrolled four patients at The Ohio State University and Indiana University.
+The study is actively recruiting patients at The Ohio State University and Indiana University.
 Both universities are actively screening patients to identify and enroll eligible participants.

 What’s next